 These days there are a lot of nice brands that exist only on the internet.
 They don’t have a presence in the local mall or on the grocery store shelves.
 They rely entirely on their website for revenues.
 For those ecommerce companies, the homepage is a critical piece of their operation.

-Most companies haven’t built elaborate online sales funnels, so the homepage design has to carry the load.
+But they’re not the only ones who need to have an exceptional homepage design.
 The homepage is the modern-day business card, sales pitch, storefront window display and company brochure all wrapped up in one.
 For the vast majority of companies, it’s the center of the marketing universe.

-That magazine is sitting on the newsstand, next to a hundred others on the same topic.
+That magazine is sitting on the newsstand, right next to a hundred other magazines.
 Somehow, it has to stand out.

 The cover alone needs to entice people to skip over the competition and take a look.
 In a nutshell, the magazine cover has to sell magazines.